peterddrummond/xspde_matlab/doc/source/api.rst

     *Default:* :attr:`in.fields`

     This gives the number of stochastic noises generated per lattice point, in coordinate and momentum space respectively.
 Set to zero (``in.noises = 0``) for no noises.
 This is the number of *rows* in the noise-vector.
-Noises can be correlated either in ordinary or momentum spaces.
+Noises can be delta-correlated or correlated in space.
 The second input is the dimension of noises in k-space.
 It can be left out if zero.
+This allows use of finite correlation lengths when needed, by including a frequency filter function that is used to multiply the noise in Fourier-space.
+The Fourier-space noise variance is the square of the filter function.
+Note that the first noise index, in.noises(1), indicates how many independent noise fields are generated, while in.noises(2) indicates how many of these are are fourier-transformed, filtered and then inverse fourier transformed to give correlations.
+These appear as extra noises, so the total is in.noises(1)+in.noises(2).
+The filtered noises have a finite correlation length.
+They are also correlated with the first in.noises(2) noises they are generated from, as this is sometimes useful.

     ::